-If you’re suffering from anxiety, panic, PTSD, depression, or any other psychological state, chances are you’ve either been prescribed medication or recommended to take a course in Cognitive Behavioural Therapy (CBT) at a ‘Wellbeing’ clinic.
+If you’re suffering from anxiety, panic attacks, PTSD, depression, OCD, or any other psychological disorder, chances are you’ve either been prescribed medication or recommended to take a course in Cognitive Behavioural Therapy (CBT) at a ‘Wellbeing’ clinic.
 Perhaps you’ve used an AI therapy app and spoken to a chatbot that uses CBT techniques?

 In this article I want to explore what I think is a fatal flaw in CBT, which might well explain why the outcomes of this type of therapy so often disappoint.

-I’ll draw upon latest advances in psychotherapy and neuro-psychology and what we know about the link between thoughts and emotions – and what leads to real and lasting change.
+I’ll draw upon latest advances in psychotherapy and neuroscience and what we know about the link between thoughts and emotions – and what leads to real and lasting change.

 Let’s get started…